Although being a caregiver for someone with quadriplegia can be very demanding, it can also be incredibly rewarding.

 The Right Mentality When Caring For A Quadriplegic at Home

-It can be exhausting both physically and mentally to be caring for someone with quadriplegia at home.
+It can be both physically and mentally exhausting to care for someone with quadriplegia at home.
 Some days will be better than others.

 Here are some things to keep in mind that will help you push through those difficult times.